 - How many hours do I want to work?

 With the answers, you can calculate how many hours you need to work in order to earn the amount you need to live on with a certain hourly rate.

 Your hourly rate can be decisive for a client to choose you.
 Therefore, also consider the rates of your competitors.

-Homework assistance is usually exempted from VAT.
+Homework assistance is usually exempted .
 This means that you do not charge VAT on your invoice, and you are not allowed to reclaim VAT.